theCreedo/ericjmlee-next/posts/spiritual-embodiment.md

 Having awareness of what to improve on and taking small consistent actions to improve not only guarantees strong habits for the future but also improves the ability to love and serve others with a strong spiritual mindset.

-“Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
+_“Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?_

-You are not your own, for you were bought with a price.
-So glorify God in your body.”
-(1 Corinthians 6:19-20)
+_You are not your own, for you were bought with a price.
+So glorify God in your body.”_

+_- (1 Corinthians 6:19-20)_